Selecting a language will automatically trigger the translation of the page content.

 • Parking areas

-• Children's play facilities
+• Children's playground equipment

 Taxes and fees

-The expenses remaining to the tenant include:
+The remaining expenses to be borne by the tenant include:

 If the tenant pays only part of the rent, the landlord must issue a simple receipt.

-Request a rental receipt from the landlord
+Apply for a rent receipt from the landlord

 • Its name or name

-• Its domicile or registered office
+• His domicile or registered office

 Répondez aux questions successives et les réponses s’afficheront automatiquement